 Individuals and OPCs are expected to submit their income as well as any deductions and exemptions they are entitled to.
 Deductions for investments in tax-saving programs like the Public Provident Fund (PPF), National Savings Certificate (NSC), and Equity-Linked Savings Scheme are some of the benefits accessible to individuals and OPCs (ELSS).

-To avoid fines and legal repercussions, it is crucial for individuals and OPCs to abide by the income tax return filing requirements and submit their tax reports on time.
+To avoid fines and legal repercussions, it is essential for individuals and OPCs to comply with the income tax return filing requirements and submit their tax reports on time.
 Penalties for non-compliance can range from Rs.
 1,000 to Rs.
-10,000, depending on how long the delay lasted and the taxpayer’s income.
-Moreover, the Income Tax Department has the authority to file lawsuits against non-compliant taxpayers, which in extreme circumstances may result in jail time and fines.
+10,000, depending on the duration of the delay and the taxpayer’s income.
+Moreover, the Income Tax Department has the authority to file lawsuits against non-compliant taxpayers, which, in extreme circumstances, may result in imprisonment and fines.

 Who needs to file income tax returns?